greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-09-19-Linear Regression Evaluation.md

    ŷ: predicted values by the predictor

    df: Degree of Freedom: Total number of observations - Total number of model parameters -1

+​		From the Residual Standard Error output, we can see that the RSE score is 6.173.
+It says that regression model estimates 'medv' with an average error of 6.173